jfrancolopez/jfrancolopez.github.io/content/resume.md

 ## Summary

-Bilingual IT Manager (English/Spanish) with 15+ years of experience spanning software development, infrastructure architecture, and enterprise IT leadership.
-Proven track record of designing and deploying scalable systems across manufacturing, logistics, and cloud environments.
+IT Manager & Software Engineer with 15+ years of experience leading high-impact IT initiatives across manufacturing, logistics, and enterprise environments.
+Proven success in scaling IT operations, driving automation, and aligning IT with business goals during rapid growth and transformation.
+Bilingual in English and Spanish, with excellent communication and collaboration skills for diverse, global teams.
 Currently exploring the use of LLMs (Large Language Models) for internal automation, documentation, and developer tooling.
 Creator of the dealer quote tool *StartBlue* (Django + React + PostgreSQL), currently used by 350+ dealerships across the U.S. and Canada.
-Passionate about DevOps, automation, homelabs, and open source.
+Passionate about DevOps, automation, coding, homelabs, and open source.

 ---